Car Stereo FAQ

 Q: If I install a new stereo, can I still use my steering wheel controls?

 A: You sure can — if you install a special adapter.
+And when you buy any stereo from us, you'll get a deep discount on the steering wheel control adapter for your car.
 See our article about Steering Wheel Audio Control Adapters for more information.

 Q: How can I connect my iPod®?
 And what’s the difference between using an aux cable and a USB connector?